NolanEmery/Week-17-Pixel-Art/README.md

 Expand It:

+How did you add onboarding so new users know how to rotate, place voxels, and change colors?
 Have text to guide the user through all the tools.
 Have a starter voxel in the middle of the grid.